 Advocacy

-HAkA is involved in advocacy efforts to improve environmental policies, raise public awareness, and oppose inappropriate extractive development in the Leuser Ecosystem Area.
+HAkA is involved in advocacy efforts to improve environmental policies, raise public awareness, and oppose inappropriate extractive development in environmentally important areas

 HAkA strives to strengthen the protection, conservation and restoration of Aceh's remaining forests and focuses on the Leuser Ecosystem area .
 We actively promote the importance of the Leuser Ecosystem as one of the key landscapes for nature-based solutions...

-The sustainability of the Leuser Ecosystem Area (KEL), Aceh's Forests, Nature and Environment which are beneficial to the community in a sustainable manner.
+The sustainability of the Leuser Ecosystem, Aceh's Forests, Nature and Environment which are beneficial to the community in a sustainable manner

 Featured Articles